 Meeting deadlines is something we all strive for.
 Whether you’re handing in a project at work, or meeting someone for coffee, making yourself aware of the time is something we do every day.
 And failure to meet such deadlines creates the potential for undesirable consequences.
-The same is true for municipalities and developers, as failure by either party to familiarize themselves with the time-restraints imposed by the Pennsylvania Municipalities Planning Code (the “MPC”) for zoning hearings can create major headaches.
-This post is the second post of a four-part series (Post 1, Post 3, Post 4 to come) and follows our review, in Post 1, of the notice requirements that a board must follow prior to a zoning hearing.
-This post explores two important deadlines to which a board must adhere.
+The same is true for municipalities and developers, as failure by either party to familiarize themselves with the time-restraints imposed by the Pennsylvania Municipalities Planning Code (the “MPC”) for land use hearings can create major headaches.
+This post is the second post of a four-part series (Post 1, Post 3, Post 4 to come) and follows our review, in Post 1, of the notice requirements that a zoning hearing board or governing body (the “Board”) must follow prior to a land use hearing.
+This post explores two important deadlines to which the Board must adhere.

-The second major time requirement, under Section 908(9) of the MPC, is that a board must render a written decision within 45 days of the last hearing.
-Like the commencement requirements, failure by a board to meet this deadline usually constitutes a deemed decision.
+The second major time requirement, under Section 908(9) of the MPC, is that the Board must render a written decision within 45 days of the last hearing.
+Like the commencement requirements, failure by the Board to meet this deadline usually constitutes a deemed decision.
 For example, the Commonwealth Court ruled in Gib.
 Rock, Inc. v.
 New Hanover Twp.
 Zoning Hearing Bd., 68 A.3d 1012 (Pa.
 Commw.
 Ct.
-2013), that the failure by a board to issue a written decision within 45 days after the last hearing on a substantive validity challenged resulted in a deemed denial.
+2013), that the failure by the Board to issue a written decision within 45 days after the last hearing on a substantive validity challenged results in a deemed denial.

 Please feel free to contact any member of the McNees Wallace & Nurick Land Use Group for assistance with any land use or development issues and/or if you have any questions regarding this post.